 Whether you are a beginner with no experience or needing a refresher on the sewing machine, the sewing machine demo will cover the basics to get you up and sewing.

 Die Cutting Demo

 Do you want to learn how to make precision cuts on various materials like vinyl, paper, leather, or fabric?
 The die cutting demo will show you the basics of the Cricut software and the Cricut die cutter machine.

 Come together for the 3D Printing Meet-Up to discuss all things related to 3D printing.
 This meet-up is open to anyone interested in the topic, so bring your questions, ideas, thoughts, and perspectives.
 Offered quarterly.

 Systematic Review Series

 Provides an overview to Systematic Reviews and the various resources they use such as PubMed, Embase, and Web of Science.
 Related: Systematic Review guide

-PubMed for Practicing and Future Clinicians
+PubMed for Clinicians

 We all use PubMed for research, but did you know that the database has features to help you quickly find evidence for clinical questions?
 This class will go over keyword searching vs. MeSH, filters, Clinical Queries, and some features in UptoDate.
 Related: class materials